EXTREMIST

 Icon of person Ahmad Sa'adat

-Ahmad Sa'adat (also transliterated from Arabic as Ahmed Sadat or Saadat; Arabic: أحمد سعدات; born 1953), also known as Abu Ghassan, is a Palestinian militant, and Secretary-General of the Popular Front for the Liberation of Palestine (PFLP), a Marxist–Leninist Palestinian nationalist organisation.
+Ahmad Sa'adat (also transliterated Sadat or Saadat; Arabic: أحمد سعدات; born 1953), also known as Abu Ghassan, is a Palestinian militant, and Secretary-General of the Popular Front for the Liberation of Palestine (PFLP), a Marxist–Leninist Palestinian nationalist organisation.
 Sa'adat graduated in 1975 from the UNRWA Teachers College, Ramallah, specializing in Mathematics.
 Sa'adat was elected General Secretary of the PFLP by its Central Committee in October 2001, to succeed Abu Ali Mustafa after his assassination by Israel during the Second Intifada.
 He has been sentenced to prison terms and held in prison since 2002.
 Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Ahmad Sa'adat is the 180th most popular extremist (down from 144th in 2019). (down from 1,831st in 2019)
+His biography is available in 22 different languages on Wikipedia (up from 19 in 2024).
+Ahmad Sa'adat is the 181st most popular extremist (down from 144th in 2024). (down from 1,831st in 2019)

 Memorability Metrics